json-schema-org/understanding-json-schema/source/conventions.rst

 with a cross.
 Often there are comments in between to explain why something is or isn't valid.

+Even though JSON schema is designed around -- you guessed it -- JSON, it's also pretty common to represent it in YAML, which some find more readable.
+Therefore, the examples in this document are shown in both the JSON and YAML equivalent representations.
+Just click the tab to choose which you'd like to see.

 .. note::
     These examples are tested automatically whenever the book is built, so hopefully they are not just helpful, but also correct!